Unique Visitors

 The traditional approach for identifying unique visitors involves using cookies or IP addresses that often violate privacy laws due to their ability to individually identify users.
-A newer alternative employed by more privacy-oriented solutions involve hashing IP addresses for pseudonymization.
+A newer alternative employed by more privacy-oriented solutions involve hashing IP addresses for pseudonymisation.
 However, this can also fall into a privacy grey area and can be compromised according to some academic papers.

 To adhere strictly to privacy regulations, we use a browser cache-based approach to track unique visitors without personal identifiers.
 In simpler terms, if a visitor has visited the website before, their browser would have cached the tracking script’s request.
 If they have not visited the website before, the tracking script’s request would not have been cached yet.
 This allows us to differentiate between new and returning visitors without using cookies or IP addresses.